helpwave/services/README.md

 2. Navigate to ./dev-container/devcontainer.json
 3. Click on the Dev Container Logo next to the first line and "Create Dev Container and Mount Sources"
 4. Wait, follow further instructions, and select the editor you want to launch (likely GoLand)
-5. GoLand will start *in* a docker container you can start hacking!
+5. GoLand will start *in* a docker container, you can start hacking!
 6. Quit both the new, and the old GoLand instances.
 7. Open GoLand again and close any open projects.
 8. In the Welcome Screen, under "Remote Development" -> "Dev Containers" the Dev Container should be listed.
-9. From now on you can start it from there.
+9. From now on, you can start it from there.

 Next Steps: [Read on here](#development)